-Return to Busbecq
+Return to Dioscorides

 Pier Andrea Mattioli

+The woodcut above from Mattioli's Commentarii in Sex Libros Pedacii Dioscoridis (1565) is the first printed image of the flower.
 A tulip also is illustrated, mistakenly identified as a narcissus.
-Indeed, before the more familiar name was accepted, the tulip (tulipa) often was referred to as lilionarcissus (it is classified among the Liliaceae).
-Although this woodcut of the lilac has been colored, usually such illustrations were monochromatic.
+Indeed, before the more familiar name was accepted, the tulip (tulipa) often was referred to as lilionarcissus (and is classified among the Liliaceae).
+Although this woodcut of the lilac has been colored by hand, such illustrations usually were monochromatic.

 Many of these woodblocks survive, having been bought in the eighteen-century by a French botanist to illustrate a two-volumes work of his own on trees and shrubs.
 Kept in the family, a few were sold in the 1950s and then, in the late1980s, one hundred and ten blocks were offered.
-The illustration of Aconitum napellus (monkshood) is from the catalog of that sale, the flower stem curved to fit within the confines of the block, itself.
-Mattioli had observed the poisoning of two condemned criminals in Rome and, in Prague, had tested aconite, himself, on a prisoner who volunteered to take the poison rather than be executed on the public scaffold.
+The illustration of Aconitum napellus (monkshood) is from the catalog of that sale, the flower stem curved to fit the confines of the block.
+Mattioli had observed the poisoning of two condemned criminals in Rome and, in Prague, tested aconite, himself, on a prisoner who volunteered to take the poison rather than be executed on the public scaffold.

-Reference: Ein Garten Eden (2001) by H. Walter Lack and translated by Martin Walters; The Mattioli Woodcuts (1989) by William Patrick Watson, Sandra Raphael, and Iain Bain; Mattioli's Herbal: A Short Account of Its Illustrations, with a Print from an Original Woodblock (2003) by John Bidwell; "The Letter: Private Text or Public Place?
+References: Ein Garten Eden (2001) by H. Walter Lack and translated by Martin Walters; The Mattioli Woodcuts (1989) by William Patrick Watson, Sandra Raphael, and Iain Bain; Mattioli's Herbal: A Short Account of Its Illustrations, with a Print from an Original Woodblock (2003) by John Bidwell; "The Letter: Private Text or Public Place?
 The Mattioli-Gesner Controversy about the aconitum primum" (2004) by Candice Delisle, Gesnerus, 61, 161-176.

 Return to Top of Page